Monarch Butterflies in Virginia

 Source: National Park Service

-The population that migrated from wintering grounds in Mexico to the Northeast declined by 80% after the mid-1990's, dropping to only 200 million in 2018.
+The monarch population that migrates from wintering grounds in Mexico to the Northeast declined by 80% after the mid-1990's, dropping to only 200 million in 2018.
 The population that wintered in Monterey and Pacific Grove, California and migrated into the Pacific Northwest dropped by 98%, from 1.2 million to just 30,000.

 Monarch butterflies transition from eggs to caterpillar, then metamorphose in a chrysalis into a butterfly